deadbeefmonster/Azalyx-CX-C/README.txt

   start (the three I know best)

 - Multi-platform via the glib library, libevent, and cmake build system.
-I primarily care about Microsoft Windows, GNU/Linux, and OpenBSD.
+I primarily care about Microsoft Windows, GNU/Linux [targeting Ubuntu, Kali, and Rocky), macOS (my primary development OS), and hopefully OpenBSD.

 - Open source, because there's no business here.
 If anything it would help the "brand equity" for myself by being a proof of work to the